UltraCart/rest_api_v2_sdk_ruby/docs/ItemApi.md

 merchant_item_oid = 56 # Integer | The item oid to retrieve.

 opts = {
-  _expand: "_expand_example", # String | The object expansion to perform on the result.
+  _expand: '_expand_example', # String | The object expansion to perform on the result.
 See documentation for examples
   _placeholders: true # BOOLEAN | Whether or not placeholder values should be returned in the result.
 Useful for UIs that consume this REST API.
 }